tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 You can click this new HTML5 button as many times as you want to keep opening new browser tabs.
 You can do this while the Desktop version of your game is running too, so you can get a really good test of the chatbox.

-You should be able to type something and see it appear in the other clients' chatlogs.
+You should be able to type something and see it appear in the other clients' chat logs.
 How exciting!
 If you don't see this, I would recommend checking the terminal for Python errors, checking the Godot Debugger for Godot errors, and generally checking all the code was copy and pasted correctly.

 ## Conclusion
 Well that's it.
 It was a very long journey to achieve what doesn't look like much, but I want you to keep in mind: **this is a very over-engineered chatroom**.
 The surrounding architecture allows for very easy customisation and new features.
 This is the foundation for which we will build the rest of the project, so it's important we get it right!